tylerwill/tylerwill.github.io/_teaching/mth153h.md

 location: "East Lansing, MI"
 ---

-I was the sole recitation leader, grader, and proctor for an honors calculus course of fifteen students.
+I served as sole recitation leader, grader, and proctor for an honors calculus course of fifteen students.

 Heading 1
 ======